redmondmj/UbuntuiSCSITarget/README.md

 ## Installation
 NOTE: OS Installation is not covered.
 Default installation will suffice.
-If offered, choose to install packages for OpenSSH.
+Network Config is up to you, you can set a static IP (if you know one that will work) or just use DHCP(if available).
+If offered, choose to install packages for OpenSSH (just convenient, you can skip step 3).

 1. Get current: `sudo apt update`
 2. (optional) `sudo apt upgrade`